 The main benefit to an owner in having a valid breach-of-contract claim against a subcontractor is avoidance of the "economic loss rule" precluding recovery for the subcontractor's negligent performance (see Blog # 29).
 Without the right to an assignment of the subcontract in the event of default by the general contractor (see Blog # 39), there may be no mechanism for an owner to recover damages directly from the guilty party -- or at all, if the general goes under.

-Ordinarily, intent can be either express or implied from surrounding circumstances.
-In discerning an intent to allow an owner to sue for breach of a subcontract, however, courts around the country typically insist that it be express.
-“The commentators and courts that have considered the question have concluded that unless the contract specifically so provides, the owner is an incidental beneficiary of the contract between the subcontractor and the contractor.”
+Ordinarily intent can be either express or implied from surrounding circumstances.
+In discerning an intent to allow an owner to sue for breach of a subcontract, however, "commentators and courts that have considered the question have concluded that unless the contract specifically so provides, the owner is an incidental beneficiary of the contract between the subcontractor and the contractor.”
 Lazovitz, Inc. v.
 Saxon Construction, Inc., 911 F.2d 588, 591 (11th Cir.
 1990).
-No reported New Hampshire case has yet so declared, but it is a safe bet that a subcontract’s silence on the point will weigh heavily against finding third party beneficiary rights.
+Rhode Island is a recent exception; see Hexagon Holdings, Inc. v.
+Carlisle Syntec, Inc., 199 A.3d 1034, 1040 (2019).
+No reported New Hampshire case has yet weighed in, but it is a safe bet that a subcontract’s silence on the point will weigh against finding third party beneficiary rights.

 One way to dispel all doubt is to insert language in the subcontract disclaiming any intent to allow the owner a right to sue for its breach.
 See Hrushka v.
 State Dept. of Public Works, 117 N.H.
 1022, 1024 (1977) (“[I]f two contracting parties expressly provide that some third party who will be benefited by performance shall have no legally enforceable right, the courts should effectuate the expressed intent by denying the third party any direct remedy.”).
 Interestingly, the popular AIA A401 (2017) subcontract form provides in section 1.5 that "The Subcontract documents shall not be construed to create a contractual relationship of any kind . . .
 (2) between the Owner and the Subcontractor, or (3) between any persons or entities other than the Contractor and Subcontractor."
 But it also provides in section 4.6.1 that the subcontractor's warranty extends "to the Owner, Architect and Contractor" -- which presumably gives the owner the right to sue the subcontractor for breach of warranty.
 How this apparent inconsistency shakes loose remains to be seen.